 Proving Fault in Accidents

-Although you would like it to be easy to prove fault for your accident, it's not always easy.
-Whether it be a slip and fall, car accident or medical malpractice, claims can be challenging to prove.
-In order for a person or entity to pay for your injuries, you must be able to prove who the responsible, or liable, party is.
-What follows are some general rules that may help you in proving fault for an accident.
+Although you would like it to be easy to prove fault for your accident, it's not always so simple.
+Whether it be a slip and fall, a car accident, or medical malpractice, claims can be challenging to prove.
+For a person or entity to pay for your injuries or property damage, you must be able to prove who the responsible or liable party is.

-In most accidents, there is going to be at least one party that is liable for any injuries.
-The law uses a simple rule to determine liability: if a person involved in an accident was less careful than another, then the person who was less careful must often pay for (at least some of) the injuries and damages suffered by the accident victim.
+In most car crashes, there is going to be at least one at-fault party that is liable for any injuries.
+Generally, traffic law uses a simple rule to determine liability.
+If a person involved is less careful than another, the less careful person will have legal liability.
+They will be responsible for paying for at least some of the injuries and damages suffered by the accident victim.

 More Than One Person at Fault

-If You Were Partly Responsible -- Comparative Negligence
+If You Were Partly Responsible (Comparative Negligence)

-There are circumstances and situations where it is hard to say that another driver or person was entirely responsible for your injuries.
+There are circumstances where it is hard to say that another driver or person was entirely responsible for your injuries.
 In car accidents, often both the injured person and the other driver may be partly responsible.

 State Laws Controlling Comparative Negligence